Kimoy777/adamcaudill.github.io/source/_posts/2013-04-04-security-done-wrong-leaky-ftp-server.markdown

 {% img center /files/Screenshot_4_4_13_10_04_PM.png %}

-References in the files indicate that the code is from sometime in February - so this is current code.
+References in the files indicate that the code is from sometime in February 2012 - so this is fairly current code.
 For AMI, I hope they perform a security audit of their code to make sure that this leak doesn't put users at excessive risk.

 A foolish oversight now has the potential to impact many.